 For those C-Suite level and business critical roles where finding the highest performers will make such a major difference to the success of a business, headhunting is definitely the method that will deliver the best value.

 The detailed and methodical research process is the main way that a headhunter delivers value for those really senior roles in an organisation.
 Ensuring all of the possible candidates are identified and approached is the only way of knowing the top talent has been acquired.
-This can be a painstaking process but delivers top quality results.
+This can be a slightly longer process than a recruitment agency, but delivers top quality results.